Komal15agarwal/SI-2024-Cubesat-KA/README.md

 - **Lab 19: Simulating Digital Spread Spectrum Modulation**
     - Resimulate FSK from Lab 8
     - Introduce code to convert the digital data into spread spectrum before modulating it to a higher frequency.
+    - Simulating Digital Spread Spectrum Modulation involves using software tools to model and analyze the behavior of spread spectrum communication techniques, which are widely used in wireless communication systems for their robustness against interference and security advantages.
+    - Spread spectrum modulation techniques spread the signal over a wider bandwidth compared to the minimum necessary for the transmission of information.